7 Strategies to Increase Marketing ROI for Ecommerce

 While showing the trends in the form of Twitter hashtags, Topshop then displayed the products that corresponded to trending keywords.
 People could see the products next to the Twitter trend hashtags on billboards across the biggest UK cities.

-Here, Topshop integrated the offline and online experiences—helping potential customers discovering their products and encouraging them to visit the stores.
+Here, Topshop integrated the offline and online experiences—helping potential customers discover their products and encouraging them to visit the stores.

 7. Stick to a strategy, not tactics